 hen the Ottoman Empire joined Germany and the Central Powers against the Allies, a bad situation became worse.
 With Germany mere miles from Paris and the Russians losing whole armies in the field, the Allied powers knew they could not long withstand a protracted war.
 They attacked on several fronts all along the Ottoman borders-Russians in the Caucuses and the British and French in Egypt and Mesopotamia.
-Those efforts were succeeding but

-U.S. Army, is a student at the U.S. Army Command and General Staff College, Fort Leavenworth, Kansas.
+Those efforts were succeeding but the U.S. Army Command and General Staff College, Fort Leavenworth, Kansas.
 He holds a BS from the U.S. Military Academy and an MS from the Missouri University of Science and Technology.
 His previous assignments included Fort Bliss, Fort Polk, and Rutgers University Reserve Officers' Training Corps.

-He has deployed in
+He has deployed in support of Operations Enduring Freedom and Resolute Support.

-Resolute Support.